esl-epfl/x-heep/docs/source/How_to/UpdateDocumentation.md

 ![update_docs_preview](../images/update_docs_preview.png)

+This should open a preview of the documentation changes in the webpage.
+The link should be similar to <https://x-heep--753.org.readthedocs.build/en/753/> but with your pull request number instead of `753`.

 5. Once the pull request is merged, the documentation will be updated automatically.

 ## Build locally the web documentation